Bi-stochastically normalized graph Laplacian: convergence to manifold Laplacian and robustness to outlier noise: Introduction

-Based on the analysis of the approximate scaling factors, we prove the point-wise convergence of (approximately) bi-stochastically normalized graph Laplacian to the weighted manifold Laplacian ($\Delta_p$ to be defined in \eqref{eq:def-lapp}), under 2-norm and with rates, when applied to a regular test function.
+Based on the analysis of the approximate scaling factors, we prove the point-wise convergence of the (approximately) bi-stochastically normalized graph Laplacian to the weighted manifold Laplacian ($\Delta_p$ to be defined in \eqref{eq:def-lapp}), under 2-norm and with rates, when applied to a regular test function.
 For clean manifold data, the proved convergence rate matches that when the population scaling factor is used, and achieves the same point-wise convergence rate of traditionally normalized graph Laplacians, see Theorem \ref{thm:hatLn-2norm}.
-In addition, as a practical benefit of bi-stochastic normalization lies in the robustness to noise, we provide theoretical justification of this by showing the convergence to manifold operator when the influence of outlier noise is sufficiently small, see Theorem \ref{thm:hatL-convergence-noise}.
-The recovery of manifold operator with clean and noisy manifold data and the robustness to outlier noise are supported by numerical experiments.
+In addition, as a practical benefit of bi-stochastic normalization lies in its robustness to noise, we provide a theoretical justification of this by showing the convergence to a manifold operator when the influence of outlier noise is sufficiently small, see Theorem \ref{thm:hatL-convergence-noise}.
+The recovery of the manifold operator using clean or noisy manifold data and the robustness to outlier noise are supported by numerical experiments.

 In summary, the contributions of the work include: